Best Construction Estimating Software for 2026

 Construction Estimating Software Features

-The power of estimating software lies in the features that improve the estimating, takeoff, and bidding processes for users.
-Not all users need software loaded with features, but rather just want a product that helps tackle a few specific challenges.
-Knowing which features will have the biggest impact on your business, and which you don’t need, can help narrow the options and likely save money on the product.
-This section reviews the most important features that contractors should consider when choosing between estimating software companies.
+The power of estimating software lies in the features that improve the takeoff, estimating, and bidding processes.
+Not all users need software loaded with features; some just need a product that helps tackle a few specific challenges.
+Knowing which features will have the biggest impact on your business—and which you don’t need—can help narrow the options and save money on the product.
+This section reviews the most important features that contractors should consider, including how well a tool automates quantity extraction and connects to other business systems, when choosing between estimating software companies.
 Different software companies will package and design these features differently, so buyers should ask company representatives about the details when certain features are critical.

 Digital Takeoff Features

 Above, we detailed the different steps of the bidding process: takeoff, estimating, and bidding.
-Here, we cover some of the features that software can offer to improve the takeoff process for contractors and subcontractors.
-Often, digital takeoff capabilities are sold in separate software packages from the estimating tools because they are advanced capabilities that not everybody needs.
-As such, these features can also add a significant amount of cost to the software.
-These features all focus on improving the efficiency involved with digital takeoff:
+Here, we cover some of the features that software can offer to improve the takeoff process for contractors and subcontractors:

 Construction Estimating Features